ordinarydennis/ordinarydennis.github.io/_posts/2022-01-16-use-empty-instread-of-size.md

     //someting..
   }
 ```
 There are two kind of code.
-Which code is more easy to understand and type?<br>
+Which code is more easy to understand and type?
-empty() function does not use any comparison operators <br>
-It is possible to prevent bugs due to incorrect use of comparison operators.
-(such as If had to use '>' but used '<')<br>
+empty() function does not use any comparison operators.
+It is possible to prevent bugs due to incorrect use of comparison operators.(such as If had to use '>' but used '<')
-Also the code using empty() is easy to understand than size() because it is simpler.<br>
+Also the code using empty() is easy to understand than size() because it is simpler.
 Finally, the biggest advantage of using empty() is that it is easy to type.
 <br><br>